The Damian Barr Literary Salon, with Lucy Foley and Kate Mosse.

 ‘Miss Marple reflected on the fact that evil hadn’t been out there in the street amidst the pagan throng last night but right here, inside in the cosy, well-appointed sitting room of this elegant home…’

 Miss Jane Marple requests the pleasure of your company ‘at home’ with some of her favourite writers.
-Join us for the launch of Marple, an ingenious collection of 12 new tales crafted by some of the world’s most acclaimed writers including Naomi Alderman, Jean Kwok and Val McDermid.
+Join us to celebrate the launch of Marple, an ingenious collection of 12 new tales crafted by some of the world’s most acclaimed writers including Naomi Alderman, Jean Kwok and Val McDermid.
 Each story takes inspiration from Agatha Christie’s classic originals to feature a new mystery for Miss Marple to solve.
 As ever, she knows more than she appears to.

 Online event bookers can buy a copy of Marple with a ticket at checkout for £23 (with UK postage) and watch the event for free.
 International postage will be higher.
 Books will be posted out within 7 days after the event.
 Please ensure your address is up to date on your British Library account.